USC vs. Penn State in 9th Rose Bowl

 Today marks the 81st anniversary of the “Midsummer Ice Skating Carnival” held at the Coliseum.
 With tickets selling for only 30 cents, this was the first time that an ice skating exhibition was held at an outdoor football stadium.
 Headlining the event was world-famous figure skater, Olympian, and Hollywood actress, Sonja Heine.
 Known as the “Norwegian Ice Queen”, Heine has been credited with putting the sport of figure skating on the map.

-A ski jump competition took place inside of the Coliseum.
-Known as the "golden age" of this sport, thanks in part to the excitement of the 1932 Winter Olympics, engineers used snow machines and crushed ice to recreate the elements.
-These competitions were also held in Berkeley, the Hollywood Bowl, and the San Francisco Golden Gate International Exposition on Treasure Island.
+In a time known as the “golden age” of this sport, thanks in part to the excitement of the 1932 Winter Olympics, other ski competitions were also held at the Hollywood Bowl and the San Francisco Golden Gate International Exposition on Treasure Island.